maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 ## News!

 * Nov.
 21, 2022: switched to using Maya 2022+.
-Support for earlier versions is removed
+NOTE: Support for earlier versions is removed.
+Use the state before the last merge to use the generator with Maya below 2022

 ## Dataset